 The Council budget agreed for 2020/21 was heavily impacted, with both additional costs and income losses becoming evident early in the year; although as the year progressed the initial estimates of these costs and losses were moderated both through sound financial management but also from additional financial support provided by the Scottish Government.
 Regular reporting of the financial position was provided to each Policy Board; including specific reporting of COVID-19 related pressures.
-In order to manage the financial risks as they unfolded the Council agreed a range of measures including the use of financial flexibilities agreed by the Scottish Government and COSLA, and to the use of reserve balances if required.
+In order to manage the financial risks as they unfolded the Council agreed a range of measures including the use of financial flexibilities agreed by the Scottish Government and the Convention of Scottish Local Authorities (COSLA), and to the use of reserve balances if required.
 In light of the heightened levels of financial risk both in year and in the medium term, the Council also agreed to replenish unallocated revenue balances to a minimum of £10 million.

 Substantial additional funding has been provided by the Scottish Government to support councils and the communities they serve.
 The funding provided was largely one-off and in many cases was allocated for specific purposes.
 The ad-hoc nature of funding announcements and associated grant conditions increased the complexity of monitoring the in-year financial position.
-Additional funding in excess of £40 million was received from the Scottish Government to address service pressures and support communities over the course of 2020/21 and 2021/22.
+Additional funding of £41.5 million was received from the Scottish Government to address service pressures and support communities over the course of 2020/21 and 2021/22.
 Where appropriate, funding has been carried forward to 2021/22 through the use of ringfenced reserves.

-The council also supported the administration of a large number of business support grants on behalf of the Scottish Government, further adding to the complexity of financial monitoring and the associated cash management.
+The Council also supported the administration of a large number of business support grants on behalf of the Scottish Government, further adding to the complexity of financial monitoring and the associated cash management.
 While adding to the administrative burden for councils, the funding was vital in supporting local businesses to remain viable.
-The Council administered funding in excess of £47m to local businesses and this is detailed in Note 24.
+The Council administered funding of around £46m to local businesses and this is detailed in Note 25: Agency services.

 Capital investment plans were also significantly affected, initially as the construction sector was shut down in early summer; and then owing to ongoing social distancing on construction sites over the remainder of the financial year.
-Capital investment of £130 million was agreed across both housing and non-housing programmes for 2020/21; however, a total of only £54 million was spent.
+Capital investment of £132.2 million was agreed across both housing and non-housing programmes for 2020/21; however, a total of only £53.7 million was spent.
 Future years capital programmes will continue to be adjusted to reflect the rephasing of projects as required.